gergo-dryrun/staticsite-infra/README.md

 ![Master output](https://s3-eu-west-1.amazonaws.com/dryrun.cloud-resources/2017-04-09-getting-started-static-sites/screenshots/master-output.png)

-Depending whether you selected to also create a testing environment you will end up with 2 buckets:
+Depending whether you selected to also create a staging environment you will end up with 2 buckets:

 * live.{DomainName}
-* test.{DomainName}
+* staging.{DomainName}

 Both of them have been configured with default IndexDocument: `index.html`